 In the Pokémon TCG, your Pokémon battle your opponent's Pokémon.
-The first player to take all of their Prize cards wins!
-Also, if your opponent has no Pokémon left in play, or no cards left to draw at the beginning of their turn, you win the game!
+The first player to take all of his or her Prize cards wins!
+Also, if your opponent cannot draw a card at the start of his or her turn, or has no Pokémon left in play, you win the game!